-Dealings should be disclosed in writing or in electronic form to the Takeovers and Mergers Executive - Securities and Futures Commission; they are not published.
+Dealings should be disclosed in writing to the Takeovers and Mergers Executive - Securities and Futures Commission using the prescribed forms available on the SFC's website; they are not published.

-7. Details to be included in disclosures

-(a) Public disclosure (Rules 21.7, 22.1(a) and 22.1(b))
+- 7. Details to be included in disclosures - (a) Public disclosure (Rules 21.7, 22.1(a) and 22.1(b))